PNC Park

 I need to get back here for a game sometime.

-The lobby walls are adorned with baseballs signed by Pirates ballplayers.
+The lobby walls held case upon case of baseballs signed by generations of ballplayers.

 I learned that Stroh played a key role in re-signing McCutchen to his current six-year contract.

-The press room has a great view of the ballpark and everything that lies beyond.
+The press room has a great view of the ballpark and the city beyond.

 The luxury box seat level had plenty to admire.